-After this a farmer in the neighbourhood hearing the fame of Leper, how he had frighted the deil frae being a bellman, sent for him to an ale house, and drank with him very heartily, and told. him he was sadly borne down by a spirit of jealousy against his wife : and a sampicion of her being too free with a servant he had before'; and if he would keep it secret and learn him to find it out, he would give his mother a load of meal, to which Leper agreed ; so he gave the poor sepposed cuckold instructions how to be-. bave.
-So home he goes and feigne himself very sick, and every day worse and worse, taking death to him; blesses his three small children, and charges his wife not to marry, until his children could do something for themselves.
-This hypocritical woman takes a crying, Aha! marave she would never marry ! no, no, there shall never a man lye by my kide, or kiss my line after thee, my sin deer lamb Johnny.
-Then he acts the dead man as well as he possibly could ; the neighbours are called in, an the's fairly o'erseen, as the old saying is, before good neighbours.
-The serrowful -vidow made sad lament, wrung her hands and thre her hair .- The reverend women about, began to dress the corpse, asked her for a shirt : Ay, ay. said she, he has twe now linen sarks, and there is an auld ane in the bottom o' the kist, that nucbody can wear, ony thing's good enough for the grave; well, said they, we must have some lines for a winding sheet; a well, quo she, I have twa cut o' lines i' the kist neuk, but there's a pair o' auld lines sheets, hol'd i' the middle, may do well enough.
-I have need to be carefu', I am a poor widow the day wi' three sma' bairns.
+After this a farmer in the neighbourhood hearing the fame of Leper, how he had frighted the deil frae being a bellman, sent for him to an ale-house, and drank with him very heartily, and told him he was sadly borne down by a spirit of jealousy against his wife: and a suspicion of her being too free with a servant lad he had before; and if he would keep it secret and learn him to find it out, he would give his mother a load of meal, to which Leper agreed; so he gave the poor supposed cuckold instructions how to behave.
+So home he goes, and feigns himself very sick, and every day worse and worse, taking death to him; blesses his three small children, and charges his wife not to marry until his children could do something for themselves.

+This hypocritical woman takes a crying, Aha! marry, she should never marry! no, no, there should never a man lie by my side, or kiss my lips after thee, my ain dear lamb Johnny.
+Then he acts the dead man as well as he possibly could; the neighbours were called in, and he's fairly o'erseen, as the old saying is, before good neighbours.
+The sorrowful widow made sad lament, wrung her hands and tore her hair. - The reverend women about, began to dress the corpse, asked her for a shirt.
+Ay, ay, said she, he has twa new linen sarks, and there is an auld ane in the bottom o' the kist. that naebody can wear, ony thing's good enough for the grave; well, said they, we must have some linen for a winding sheet; a-well, quo she, I hae twa cut o' linen i' the kist neuk, but there's a pair o' auld linen sheets, hol'd i' the middle, may do well enough, I hae need to be carefu', I am a poor widow the day wi' three sma' bairns.